SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    !! let constantString = "Highlander"
    !! ^~~
    !! var
-   !! <REPL Input>:1:1: note: overloads for '+=' exist with these partially matching parameter lists: (inout String, String) !! constantString += " and another Highlander"
-   !! ^
    // this reports a compile-time error - a constant string cannot be modified

 .. note::